-- The Land Use Breakthrough aims for more than 10 GtCO2eq mitigated per year through nature-based solutions by 2030.55 - Glasgow Leaders' Declaration on Forest and Land Use, signed by 145 global leaders, is a collective commitment to halt and reverse forest loss and land degradation by 2030 while delivering sustainable development and promoting an inclusive rural transformation.56 At COP27, 26 countries and the European Union launched the Forests and Climate Leaders' Partnership to drive accountability through annual high-level events and progress reports.57 - The Green Gigaton Challenge is a global effort that brings together public, private, and philanthropic partners to transact one gigaton of high-quality emissions reductions from forest-based natural climate solutions by 2025 (and annually after that).58
+- the Land Use Breakthrough, which aims for more than 10 gigatons of equivalent carbon dioxide mitigated per year through nature-based solutions by 2030 - Glasgow Leaders' Declaration on Forest and Land Use, which 145 global leaders signed in a collective commitment to halt and reverse forest loss and land degradation by 2030 while delivering sustainable development and promoting an inclusive rural transformation.
+At COP27, 26 countries and the European Union launched the Forests and Climate Leaders' Partnership to drive accountability through annual high-level events and progress reports. - the Green Gigaton Challenge, which is a global effort that brings together public, private, and philanthropic partners to transact one gigaton of high-quality emissions reductions from forest-based natural climate solutions by 2025 (and annually after that) - the High Ambition Coalition for Nature and People, which aims to protect and conserve 30 percent of land and ocean by 2030, led by Costa Rica and France.
+More than 100 countries joined the coalition, and the 30x30 target was enshrined in the Kunming-Montreal Global Biodiversity Framework - the FACT Dialogue, which convenes producers and consumers of internationally traded agricultural commodities; and the Tropical Forest Alliance, which aims to remove deforestation from supply chains, hosted by the World Economic Forum - the UN Decade on Ecosystem Restoration (2021-30), which the UN announced at COP15 for the Convention on Biological Diversity (CBD) in Montreal (December 2022), recognizing ten initiatives that aim to restore more than 68 million hectares and declared them World Restoration Flagships